MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 <br/><br/>

 # <a name="Sequential-Orientations-And-Innovation"></a>Sequential Orientations And Innovation
- ## 6. (even while sequential cognitive style orientations can work well with innovation and adaptations of pre-existing ideas).
+ ## 6. (even while working with sequential cognitive style orientations can work well for me with innovation and adaptations of pre-existing ideas).
 Full [Conversational-Paragraph](#Conversational-Paragraph)

  Sequential orientations and applications and functions designed on the principle of sequential orientations can, however, naturally allow or support one to produce adaptive, innovative thought, where the foundational concepts and designs are already a given.